NoviaIntSysGroup/llm-data-extraction/README.md

     ```
 3. Open the app in your browser with the url shown in the terminal.

+**Note: Before running the chatbot app, ensure that there is an already populated knowledge graph in Neo4j.
+If there is no existing knowledge graph, please run the data extraction pipeline first.**

 ## Project Structure

 The project directory contains the following files and folders: